 Abortion in Canada is legal (though not a constitutional right), but that does not mean that Canadians can’t express opposing opinions on the issue.
 Safe Access Zones legislation silences one side of the debate, which is not something Ontario has the authority to do or should do.

 The third problem is that this type of law aims at supplementing the Criminal Code, which only Parliament has the authority to do.
-The province is not free to fill in perceived gaps.
 If a pro-lifer (or anyone else) actually harasses an abortion provider or recipient, they should be charged under the Criminal Code.
 The criminal law has certain criteria for what constitutes harassment.
 Ontario’s law would remove some of those criteria and essentially assume that someone communicating a pro-life message is harassing others, no matter how peacefully that message is presented.

 The Ontario government claims this is about ensuring access to abortion or protecting patients and doctors from harassment.
 But who has been denied access?
 Where are the women who have been harassed – and where are the criminal charges?
 The government has no evidence to back up its claim.